cyyber/web3.js/docs/docs/guides/smart_contracts/deploying_and_interacting_with_smart_contracts.md

 Before we start writing and deploying our contract, we need to set up our environment.
 For that, we need to install the following:

-1. Ganache - Ganache is a personal blockchain for Zond development that allows you to see how your smart contracts function in real-world scenarios.
+1. Ganache - Ganache is a personal blockchain for QRL development that allows you to see how your smart contracts function in real-world scenarios.
 You can download it from http://truffleframework.com/ganache
 2. Node.js - Node.js is a JavaScript runtime environment that allows you to run JavaScript on the server-side.
 You can download it from https://nodejs.org/en/download/
 3. npm - Node Package Manager is used to publish and install packages to and from the public npm registry or a private npm registry.
 Here is how to install it https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
 (Alternatively, you can use yarn instead of npm https://classic.yarnpkg.com/lang/en/docs/getting-started/)